lmnt-com/haste/docs/tf/haste_tf/LayerNormGRU.md

 <meta itemprop="property" content="with_name_scope"/>
 </div>

-# haste_tf.LSTM
+# haste_tf.LayerNormGRU

 <!-- Insert buttons and diff -->

-## Class `LSTM`
+## Class `LayerNormGRU`

-Long Short-Term Memory layer.
+Layer Normalized Gated Recurrent Unit layer.

 <!-- Placeholder for "Used in" -->

-This LSTM layer offers a fused, GPU-accelerated TensorFlow op for inference and training.
-Its weights and variables are compatible with `BasicLSTMCell`, `LSTMCell`, and `LSTMBlockCell` by default, and is able to load weights from `tf.contrib.cudnn_rnn.CudnnLSTM` when `cudnn_compat=True` is specified.
+This GRU layer applies layer normalization to the input and recurrent output activations of a standard GRU.
+The implementation is fused and GPU-accelerated.
+There are two commonly-used variants of GRU cells.
+This one implements 1406.1078v1 which applies the reset gate to the hidden state after matrix multiplication.
+The other variant, 1406.1078v3, applies the reset gate before matrix multiplication and is currently unsupported.

-Although this implementation is comparable in performance to cuDNN's LSTM, it offers additional options not typically found in other high-performance implementations.
-DropConnect and Zoneout regularization are built-in, and this layer allows setting a non-zero initial forget gate bias.
+This layer has built-in support for DropConnect and Zoneout, which are both techniques used to regularize RNNs.

 <h2 id="__init__"><code><a name="__init__">__init__</a></code></h2>